 It’s a recipe I wanted to do for a while: Asian Bone Broth Soup.
-It’s basically to simmer slowly the thick beef bones and knuckles for a minimum of 24 hours up to 3 days.
-This way you’ll get all the goods and flavours from the thick bones.
-The process is fairly the same as any broth… you sear the bones, add aromatics and wait.
-Yes… it’s that simple although you need to keep an eye on the level of liquid and add some water when it goes too low.
+It’s basically to simmer the thick beef bones and knuckles for at least 24 hours up to 3 days.
+This way, you’ll get all the goods and flavours from the dense bones.
+The process is pretty much the same as any broth… you sear the bones, add aromatics and wait.
+Yes… it’s that simple, although you must keep an eye on the liquid level and add some water when it goes too low.

-Once the broth is done, you can either drink it as it is or do anything with it really, for this post I’ve done an Asian flair broth.
+Once the broth is done, you can either drink it as it is or do anything with it; for this post, I’ve done an Asian flair broth.
 I gave the broth a little “pho” mix of spices with a few anise stars, cinnamon and pepper.
-Although unlike with pho soups, I didn’t mind the colour of the broth so I’ve added a carrot to it in order to give the final result a natural sweet touch.
-Once you are done with the bone broth you can easily freeze it to use another time.
+Although unlike with pho soups, I didn’t mind the colour of the broth, so I’ve added a carrot to it to give the final result a natural sweet touch.
+Once you finish the bone broth, you can quickly freeze it to use another time.

-The bone broth contained lots and lots of minerals as well as collagen, glutamine, glycine, and proline which have great healing properties for the gut and reduce inflammation.
-The gut is the core of your immune system, the one that regulates and fights against intruders you need to take good care of it.
-In other words, bone broth is what “oil” is to your car, you need it to help your body function properly.
+The bone broth contained many minerals and collagen, glutamine, glycine, and proline which have excellent healing properties for the gut and reduce inflammation.
+The gut is the core of your immune system, which regulates and fights intruders.
+You need to take good care of it.
+In other words, bone broth is what “oil” is to your car; you need it to help your body function properly.

-This magic liquid is also believed to heal many “gut problems” from leaky stool to certain food intolerances.
+This magic liquid is believed to heal many “gut problems,” from leaky stool to specific food intolerances.
 Some even say it makes you age backwards!
-If this wasn’t enough, bone broth is also filled with minerals that help strengthen your bones and help relieve joint pain.
-It also contains collagen that gives your skin this nice glow.
+If this isn’t enough, bone broth is also filled with minerals that help strengthen your bones and help relieve joint pain.
+It also contains collagen that gives your skin this lovely glow.
 At the end of the day… it’s practically a magic potion for eternal youth.
 (Check this link up for more information about it)

-The soup I’ve done with the Asian flair broth is not as delicate as a “pho” soup, it’s a bolder and spicier tasting bowl although, without excessive heat, this could easily be adjusted by anyone at the table with some extra hot peppers.
-The bone broth will be slightly modified with fresh ginger and garlic and the colour will turn red”ish” with a good dose of chilli in oil.
-As for the noodles, I’ve used the large rice noodle for making “pho” but it could be any rice noodles or ramen noodles.
-Frankly, I’ve done the soup without a previous recipe in mind, meaning there are some Vietnamese, Chinese and Korean influences in there but it’s not a “traditional” dish so let’s just call it generally “Asian”.
+The soup I’ve done with the Asian flair broth is not as delicate as a “pho” soup; it’s a bolder and spicier-tasting bowl.
+However, without excessive heat, this could easily be adjusted by anyone at the table with some extra hot peppers.
+The bone broth will be slightly modified with fresh ginger and garlic, and the colour will turn red”ish” with a good dose of chilli in oil.
+As for the noodles, I’ve used the large rice noodle for making “pho,” but it could be any rice noodles or ramen noodles.
+Frankly, I’ve done the soup without a previous recipe in mind, meaning there are some Vietnamese, Chinese and Korean influences, but it’s not a “traditional” dish, so let’s call it generally “Asian.”

 The toppings are a simple mix of shiitake mushrooms, spinach, scallions and carrots.
-I’ve roasted the shiitake whole in the oven with the carrot to keep them in a nice shape or could have been air fried too, it gives the mushroom a nice meaty, firmer bite to it.
-To save some time, you could sauté rapidly the veggies in the wok.
-Tofu or thin meat pieces would be a nice addition to this soup bowl.
+I’ve roasted the shiitake whole in the oven with the carrot to keep them in an excellent shape, or it could have been air fried too; it gives the mushroom a nice meaty, firmer bite.
+To save time, you could sauté the veggies in the wok rapidly.
+Tofu or thin meat pieces would be an excellent addition to this soup bowl.